There but for the grace of God, go I

 When you pass a homeless person sleeping rough on the street what do you think?
 Do you try to walk past as quickly as possible without looking or do you think "There but for the grace of God, go I".
 You may laugh but you would be surprised at how quickly a life can turn from great to lousy when just one thing messes everything up.
 That is a major part of what "Welcome Home" is about it, it is about highlighting how things can change and how we should be appreciative of what we have and how we are all just one bit of misfortune or illness from are lives being turned upside down.

 What is for certain is "Welcome Home" really allows Luke Perry to channel his laid back nice guy, the real sensitive side to that slight Clint Eastwood persona he has.
-And it works because Perry is so good at getting the soulful nature of a character but without making it too sappy.
+And it works because Perry is so good at delivering the soulful nature of a character but without making him too sappy.
 But there is also Camille Sullivan who brings a touch of forcefulness to her character which makes Cassandra the missing piece, if you know what I mean.

 What this all boils down to is that "Welcome Home" is not only a touching movie but also a touching reminder about how fragile the lives are which we construct.
 It isn't by any means perfect as some of the characters are flawed but the emotion of the movie is spot on.